vayu-astra/vayu-astra/README.md

 ### The idea
 1) Predicts amount of CO2 in air as CO2 levels increase it will give notification to user
 2) When there's any poisonous gas present in surrounding it will alert user about it by sending notification.
-4) If government authorities are using vayu astra..on dashboard they can see respective data regarding CO2 oxygen levels and other harmful gases..if any particular area as soon as CO2 emissions will increase they give it information about it and it will become easier for them to recognise that area..and take respective strict actions to  factors which are contributing to it ..
+4) If government authorities are using vayu astra..on dashboard they can see respective data regarding CO2 oxygen levels and other harmful gases..if any particular area as soon as CO2 emissions will increase they give it information about it and it will become easier for them to recognise that area..and take respective strict actions to  factors which are contributing to it .
+5) If a user is traveling somehow it will give them alert about pollution hotspot, so they can carry respective preventive measures.

 ## Demo video